 Another key issue for CELTIC-NEXT will be to develop communications infrastructures and services that can adapt to the requirements of various business sectors.
-The need of communications between vehicles is indeed quite different than the needs for piloting electrical power in buildings and houses.
+The need for communications between vehicles is quite different from the need to pilot electrical power in buildings and houses.
 The same applies to the virtual and immersive reality techniques that will become a critical element in the health and media/digital industry in the coming years.
 There will be many unique challenges behind innovative manufacturing processes that must be supported by one ubiquitous infrastructure.
-We expect that many of the CELTIC-NEXT projects will define and develop self-adaptable solutions, able to fit the needs of many different sectors and societal challenges.
+We expect that many of the CELTIC-NEXT projects will define and develop self-adaptable solutions to fit the needs of many different sectors and societal challenges.
 CELTIC-NEXT with its end-to-end approach is key for allowing the development of dedicated applications using the network with all the required features for a given economic sector.